-The Risk Function supports the business to develop fit-for-purpose risk management processes and systems, provide review and challenge the adequacy of risk management and controls and provide independent risk opinions to support decision making.
+The Risk Function supports the business to develop fit-for-purpose risk management processes and systems.
+It reviews and challenges the adequacy of risk management and controls, and provides independent risk opinions to facilitate risk-based decision making.
 The Risk Function ensures that all key risks are captured in the enterprise risk register and monitors the key risk positions against the approved risk appetite.
 The GCRO provides a risk report to the RC on a quarterly basis.